A phase inversion benchmark for multiscale multiphase flows: Detailed numerical simulations using DyJeAT

-These plots suggest that phase separation is almost completed after more than $20$ time units, which is slightly longer than what was observed by examining the potential energy.

-Figures \ref{fig4.5} and \ref{fig4.5b} display the instantaneous values of the enstrophy in both fluids.
-Although all codes were shown to agree well on other macroscopic quantities, the magnitude of the enstrophy peak differs dramatically for each of them.
-The location of this peak is found to occur at $t^*\approx 2$ (resp. $3$) for all codes in fluid 1 (resp. fluid 2).
-However, differences in magnitude up to $80\%$ are observed, depending on the grid and the code.
-The spatial convergence study of enstrophy carried out with DyJeAT is illustrated in Figure \ref{fig4.6}.
+The grid convergence results for the enstrophy are illustrated in Figure \ref{fig4.6}.
 Although the enstrophy seems to converge in fluid 1, its peak increases with the grid resolution in fluid 2 and no convergence is reached even on the $512^3$ grid.
 Therefore, although primary moments such as potential and kinetic energies or volume ratio of the light fluid suggest that a real DNS was achieved, the analysis of higher-order moments such as enstrophy invalidates this hope.
-Despite the large discrepancies noticed between all codes, it is interesting to observe that they all provide a $t^{*-3}$ temporal decay law which may be shown to correspond to a turbulent scaling (see Appendix \ref{AppendixA}).\\